 Biography

-Drawn to foreign climes and adventure since a young age, Leonard has travelled to more than 70 countries and lived in Norway, Sweden, Greenland, Russia, France, the Faroes and the UK.
-In 2010-11, he lived for a year in the northern most permanently inhabited settlement in the world in north-west Greenland.
-He travelled widely across the sea ice in the Arctic region with the Polar Eskimos or Inugguit of north-west Greenland.
-He learnt their language and lived like them for a year.
-After his experience in the Polar North, Leonard has become passionate about conserving the wild places left on our planet and in understanding better the people for whom the remote corners of the world is their home.
+Drawn to foreign climes and adventure since a young age, Leonard has travelled to more than 80 countries and lived in Norway, Sweden, Greenland, Russia, France, the Faroes and the UK.
+He lived for a year in the northern most permanently inhabited settlement in the world in north-west Greenland.
+During this year, he travelled widely across the Arctic sea ice with his own dog-team and completed solo expeditions on skis in northern Greenland.
+He learnt the Polar Eskimo language and lived like them for a year.
+After his experience in the Polar North, Leonard has become passionate about conserving the wild places left on our planet and in understanding better both the people and the animals for whom the remote corners of the world is their home.

 Shortly after living in the High Arctic, he sailed around Svalbard in a Dutch schooner.
 These last years, he has run 5 marathons and competed in cross-country skiing marathons in the coldest parts of the world.
-In 2014 and 2015, he travelled with Sámi reindeer herders across northern Sweden and Norway.
-More recently, he worked his way across Colombia to meet with ex-hostages of the FARC – politicians, former presidential candidates, senior members of the Colombian army and journalists who were kidnapped and held in isolation, but given a radio.
-Leonard has been analysing the impact of 25 years’ worth of one-way radio messages that were sent in the middle of the night (when the radio signal is strongest in the Amazon) to these captives held in the depths of the jungle.
+As an ethnographer, Leonard travelled with Sámi reindeer herders across northern Sweden and Norway before living for a year with sheep farmers on the Faroe Islands in 2016-17.
+Subsequently, he worked his way across Colombia to meet with ex-hostages of the FARC – politicians, former presidential candidates, senior members of the Colombian army and journalists who were kidnapped and held in isolation, but given a radio.
+Leonard analysed the impact of 25 years’ worth of one-way radio messages that were sent in the middle of the night (when the radio signal is strongest in the Amazon) to these captives held in the depths of the jungle.
+More recently, Leonard has been travelling all over Russia to unlock the transcendental beauty of Orthodox spirituality.

 A large part of the appeal of travel has always been to learn the local language.
 Inspired by a brilliant German teacher at school, Leonard has developed a life-long fascination with language and languages.
 As an amoureux de langues, he speaks Norwegian, Swedish, French, German, Russian and Spanish and has good working knowledge of Icelandic, Faroese and Polar Eskimo.
 His journey has been an acoustic one, navigating him through the languages and sounds of the regions where he has travelled.
 The sounds of strange words shaped his experience and memory of these forgotten places.